sin-mohit/java-challenge/alj-java-challenge-master/readme.md

 Please let us know more about your Java experience in a few sentences.
 For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have 8 years experience in Java and I started to use Spring Boot from last 3 year
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+- As I am working in spring boot from last 3 year. so i have good knowledge of spring boot concepts.